jgeraigery/SpotlightHelp/pages/ConnectAnalysisServices/analysisservices_alarm_monitoredserver_connectionfailure.md

-Possible things to consider:

-## Address
+## Check the connection details

-The address is entered on the Analysis Services \| Connection Details screen.
-Click Configure \| Connections and select the Analysis Services connection type; right click on the connection and select Properties.
+The Analysis Services connection details are entered on the Spotlight Client, Analysis Services \| Connection Details screen.

+From the Spotlight Client

+1. Click **Configure \| Connections**.
+2. Right click on the Analysis Services connection and select **Properties**.
+3. Check the connection details.
+4. Click **Test** to test the connection.

+### Address

-Check the address is a valid server name, server instance name or IP address.
+Verify the address is a valid server name, server instance name or IP address.

-## Connection
+### Connection

-The connection to the host of the Analysis Services server is defined on the Analysis Services \| Connection Details screen.
-Click Configure \| Connections and select the Analysis Services connection type; right click on the connection and select Properties.

-The Windows server hosting the Analysis Services server is required.
+Verify the Windows server hosting the Analysis Services server is correct.
 If the Windows server host is not in the list of connections then add it to the list.

 Verify the host is in a domain.
 Spotlight cannot monitor SQL Server Analysis Services when the Windows host is in a workgroup.

 ## WMI Operability

 Verify WMI is working and returns data properly.
-Verify TCP port 135 is open on the Windows server host.
-For more information see Troubleshooting WMI in the online help.
+Verify TCP Port 135 is open on the Windows server host.

-## UDP port 1434
+## UDP Port 1434

 If UDP port 1434 is closed then the port number must be included in the address used to connect Spotlight to the SQL Server instance.